 The times, they are a-changin’.
 Whereas getting everything done in-house used to be the norm, today, off-site contract workers are increasingly being sought by employers.
-Welcome to the virtual workforce, the section of the American workforce that was 55 million strong in 2016 alone and accounted for 35 percent of the entire American workforce, according to the Freelancing in America 2016 Report.
+Welcome to the blended workforce, where 55 million freelancers and contract workers in 2016 alone accounted for 35 percent of the entire American workforce, according to the Freelancing in America 2016 Report.

 This didn’t just happen overnight, mind you.
 This trend has been underway for a few years, as employers begin to realize the benefits of using freelancers for any number of jobs.
 These contract workers are professional and highly skilled individuals, many of whom come from onsite work backgrounds and have made the transition to part- and full-time freelance careers.

 If you’re a midsize company aiming to optimize your content production and distribution, it’s time to take advantage of the freelance economy.

 The benefits of freelancers vs. in-house employees

 One of the main attractions to hiring freelancers is they save you money, because you’re only paying them for the actual work they do on a project.
 Compare that to a “real” employee, whom you have to pay even when they’re on vacation or out sick — and who also want healthcare benefits and a 401(K).
 CNN Money reports that companies pay 18 to 26 percent more than an employee’s salary just to have them on the team.